 Version History – mandatory completion by BSCCo – details of any previous versions of a Draft CP or details of what has changed between CP versions.
 If this is the first version then this will be indicated in this section.

-Originator’s Details – mandatory by originator – the name, organisation, email address and telephone number of the originator and the date on which the originator raised the CP.
+Proposer’s Details – mandatory by originator – the name, organisation, email address and telephone number of the originator and the date on which the Proposer raised the CP.

 4.5.
 Section not used.